 Trace minerals, especially Copper, Selenium and Iodine are particularly important to good goat health.
 Copper deficiency is known to cause anaemia, diarrhoea, infertility, spontaneous abortions, and lethargy.

-It is recommended and normal practice to use a fullblood or purebred boer buck as a sire in a commercial herd, both of these will improve the meat capabilities of any offspring, they grow bigger and will in most cases bring better prices.
+It is recommended and best practice to use a Fullblood Boer buck as a sire in a commercial herd, as they will improve the meat capabilities of any offspring, they grow bigger and will in most cases bring better prices.